plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 image: /uploads/utm-campaign-tracking.png
 image-alt: UTM campaign tracking with Plausible Analytics
 ---
-UTM parameters are a useful tool for website owners.
-They can help you get more insight into the dark traffic and can also help you understand what specific campaign or piece of content delivers the best conversions.
-[Plausible Analytics](https://plausible.io/) has full UTM tags support out-of-the-box to help you in this process.
+UTM parameters are a useful tool for business owners.
+They can help you get more insights into the dark traffic and identify specific campaigns or pieces of content that deliver the best conversions.
+[Plausible Analytics](https://plausible.io/) has full UTM tag support out-of-the-box to help you in this process.
 Let's take a closer look.

 1. Ordered list
 {:toc}